nmamano/nmamano-personal-site/blog/iterativetreetraversal/iterativetreetraversal.md

     }
 ```

-Sidenote: in C++, pointers are implicitly converted to booleans: a pointer evaluates to true if and only if it is not null.
+Side-note: in C++, pointers are implicitly converted to booleans: a pointer evaluates to true if and only if it is not null.
 So, in the code above, "`if (!root)`" is equivalent to "`if (root == NULL)`".

 ### Traversal problems on leetcode
 * https://leetcode.com/problems/binary-tree-preorder-traversal/